-Band A High Priority: You need to move to escape violence or harassment, your home is severely overcrowded, you need to move because of an urgent medical condition, your current home is unsafe for living in, you have been left in occupation of a West Lancashire Borough Council tenancy, you are under-occupying a council tenancy,you are being discharged from the British Armed Forces and have sustained serious injury, or you are a foster carer whose housing prevents you providing care.
+Band A Urgent Priority: You need to move to escape violence or harassment, your home is severely overcrowded, you need to move because of an urgent medical condition, your current home is unsafe for living in, you have been left in occupation of a West Lancashire Borough Council tenancy, you are under-occupying a council tenancy,you are being discharged from the British Armed Forces and have sustained serious injury, or you are a foster carer whose housing prevents you providing care.

-Band B Medium Priority: You are unintentionally homeless and in priority need, your home is overcrowded, you are living in unsatisfactory housing conditions, you need to move because of a medical condition, you need to move closer to your family to give or receive support, you need to move for hardship, employment or financial reasons, you are a young person leaving care, or you have a housing need and are leaving the British Armed Forces.
+Band B High Priority: You are unintentionally homeless and in priority need, your home is overcrowded, you are living in unsatisfactory housing conditions, you need to move because of a medical condition, you need to move closer to your family to give or receive support, you need to move for hardship, employment or financial reasons, you are a young person leaving care, or you have a housing need and are leaving the British Armed Forces.

-Band C Low Priority: You are currently staying with family or friends, you are living in a mobile home on a non-residential site, you are privately renting and have been served with a Notice to Quit, you have been assessed as intentionally homeless or homeless without a priority need, you were originally awarded band A or B but have refused three properties, you have stated you are not ready to move, or you have been assessed as homeless and refused an offer of accommodation.
+Band C Medium Priority: You are currently staying with family or friends, you are living in a mobile home on a non-residential site, you are privately renting and have been served with a Notice to Quit, you have been assessed as intentionally homeless or homeless without a priority need, you were originally awarded band A or B but have refused three properties, you have stated you are not ready to move, or you have been assessed as homeless and refused an offer of accommodation.